7 reasons why you should consider professional development

 1. You'll learn something new.

 Taking a relevant course or workshop can inspire you to try things you haven’t tried before.
 For instance, Universal Design for Learning could aid in reaching all students in a changing student population.
 Project-based learning can benefit English language learners, where collaboration with other students can lead to language acquisition in informal learning settings.
+A course in dyslexia could help you help students with this common learning disability.

 2. You can exchange ideas, stories, and experiences.